-Started in April 2017, ENRICH in the USA is a H2020 funded initiative whose mission to establish a Network of European Research and Innovation Centers and Hubs throughout the United States of America.
+Started in April 2017, ENRICH in the USA is a H2020 funded initiative whose mission is to establish a Network of European Research and Innovation Centers and Hubs throughout the United States of America.
 ENRICH in the USA acts as a central contact point for European research and innovation actors seeking to grow, reinforce collaboration, as well as find commercialization paths across the Atlantic.

 The ENRICH in the USA initiative is lead in the USA by Temple University SBDC.